 Pastured Pork

-Our pigs will be raised in rotating pastures that we manage throughout the year, and fed non-gmo, non soy feed.
+Our pigs will be raised in rotating pastures that we manage throughout the year, and fed non-gmo, corn* and soy free feed.

 Why Pastured?